 Cubans and Haitians who flee their country for the U.S. are granted special status.
 Once on American soil, they are granted asylum and qualify for the same services as refugees.

 Not only does Refugee Services of Texas provide assistance to clients through its programs and service, but also seeks to serve the community at large.
-RST has service centers in Amarillo, Austin, Dallas, Fort Worth, Houston and the Rio Grande Valley.
+RST has service centers in Amarillo, Austin, Dallas, Fort Worth, Houston, the Rio Grande Valley, and San Antonio.
 In each of these cities, RST strives to provide resources, information, and services to partners and community members.

 For a full list of programs offered, visit Our Programs page!